- General considerations for antibiotic therapy

 - Providentia species.

-- Indole-positive proteus (Proteus vulgaris, but not Proteus mirabilis).
+- Indole-positive proteus (including Proteus vulgaris and Proteus penneri – but not Proteus mirabilis).

 - Citrobacter species.